Background

 Typical Problems that cause SAM failure

 Broken Wires – Broken wires or shorts can cause your SAM module to fail due to excessive current draw.
-We this often with rodent damage or insulation that has broken down.
+We often see this with rodent damage or broken insulation.

-Incorrect SAM Coding – If you just had your MB serviced and now you have a different problem it is possible that there is a programming issue.
-During a repair, a technician may have reprogramed a new sensor but they didn’t complete all the needed programming.
-If this is your situation, t is important to read all fault codes before you start doing any troubleshooting on your Mercedes-Benz.
+Incorrect SAM Coding – If you just had your MB serviced and now you have a different problem, it is possible that there is a programming issue.
+During a repair, a technician may have reprogrammed a new sensor but didn’t complete all the needed programming.
+If this is your situation, it is important to read all fault codes before you start troubleshooting your Mercedes-Benz.

 Correction

 In the early model years, you could replace the SAM unit with a used SAM from another Mercedes-Benz and not worry about any programming.
 Newer Mercedes-Benz models require SAM module programming and the new SAM unit will need to be coded with the Sofware Calibration Number (SCN).
 You will need to replace it with a new one if you need a SAM.
-The new SAM module will need to be coded and programmed using the Star Diagnostic System (which we have at AMC) once it is installed.
+The new SAM module will need to be coded and programmed using the Star Diagnostic System (which we have at AMC) or the Mercedes XENTRY computer (which we also have) once it is installed.

 The Proper Repair